zakilur/helm-charts/catalog/README.md

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,

-- All the files listed under this variable will overwrite any existing files by the same name in gm-catalog config directory.
+- All the files listed under this variable will overwrite any existing files by the same name in the gm-catalog config directory.
 - Files not mentioned under this variable will remain unaffected.

 ```console